ochisalim/credit-card-transactions/README.md

 # credit-card-transactions
-This project was generated with Spring boot version 2.7.14 and Java version 11.
 This project involves a Spring Boot application for managing credit card transactions through a REST API.
 The application allows listing, filtering, and sorting credit card transactions using various features.

 ## Get started